eshiett1995/flutter-angular-assessment/README.md

 ### Message Persistence
 ✅ **Implemented**: Messages are automatically saved to local storage using SharedPreferences and restored when the app is reopened.
 Messages persist across app restarts.
 The service uses a singleton pattern to maintain state across screen navigations.

+**Image Persistence**: Images are saved to the app's documents directory (`messages_images/`) and persist across app restarts.
+Image paths are stored as relative paths in SharedPreferences and reconstructed when loading to handle app container UUID changes.

 ### Dark Mode & Theme Synchronization
 ✅ **Implemented**: Both Flutter and Angular apps support dark mode with synchronized themes:
 - **Flutter**: Toggle dark mode using the sun/moon icon in the app bar (available on both Messages and Dashboard screens)